 - Construction activities and redevelopment of existing site features would generate nonrecyclable materials, such as solid waste and construction debris.
 Electricity and hydrocarbon sources would also be expended to be able to implement construction activities.
-In addition, new facilities may entail the use of concrete, glass, plastic, and petroleum products, as well as an increase in energy consumption, which would be irreversible and irretrievable upon expenditure. - ► Commitment of shorezone to pier construction would permanently transfer area within the shorezone to this use.
-Commitment of shorezone to an accessible watercraft launch facility would also permanently transfer area within the shorezone to this use. - ▶ Restoration of Meeks Creek would result in removal of the marina, which would permanently eliminate this use in this location.
+In addition, new facilities may entail the use of concrete, glass, plastic, and petroleum products, as well as an increase in energy consumption, which would be irreversible and irretrievable upon expenditure. - Commitment of shorezone to pier construction would transfer the area within the shorezone to this use.
+Commitment of the shorezone to an accessible watercraft launch facility would also transfer the area occupied by the facility within the shorezone to this use. - Restoration of Meeks Creek would result in removal of the marina, which would permanently eliminate this use in this location.